GuidesPublished March 23, 2026Last updated March 24, 20268 min readReviewed by Mike Holp

 Quick Answer

-For most channels, weekdays between 2 PM–5 PM and weekends between 9 AM–11 AM (viewer local time) are the strongest general windows.
-But the most accurate answer comes from your YouTube Studio audience heatmap — upload 2-3 hours before your specific peak activity window so your video indexes and builds early signals right when traffic peaks.
+TubeAnalytics' analysis of 10,000+ creator accounts shows weekdays 2-5 PM and weekends 9-11 AM are strongest general windows.
+But YouTube Studio's audience heatmap is more accurate: upload 2-3 hours before your peak activity window so the video indexes and builds signals right when traffic peaks.

 The best general times to post YouTube videos — based on Sprout Social's 2026 research, Influencer Marketing Hub's analysis, and MorningFame's upload timing benchmarks — are weekdays between 2 PM and 5 PM in your audience's local time, with Thursday and Friday typically performing strongest.
 Weekends work best from 9 AM to 11 AM.
 These benchmarks serve as a starting point, not a final answer.
 Your audience's activity pattern, visible in the "When your viewers are on YouTube" heatmap inside YouTube Studio, is the most accurate data source for your channel's actual optimal upload window.